 Knowing the difference between these two types of skills is crucial, as they are both important in demonstrating your value as a candidate.

-Top 10 universal hard skills and crucial skill sets for 17 popular careers.
+Check top 10 universal hard skills and crucial skill sets for 17 popular careers.

-List of most valuable soft skills and examples for 16 well known careers.
+Check the list of most valuable soft skills and examples for 16 well known careers.

 Skill Sets for Resume